~ 3 MIN READ

 A vision statement alone is not enough.
 Find out how to write one and how to make it actionable.

-Not to be confused with a mission statement—which describes what your company does and how you are different from other organizations in your competitive space—a well-written vision statement should describe a future state of what an organization wants to achieve over time.
+A well-written vision statement should describe a future state of what an organization wants to achieve over time.
 It should excite and motivate your employees about your organization and the progress to be made in the near future.
+It should not be confused with a mission statement—which describes what your company does and how you are different from other organizations in your competitive space.
 The mission is timeless, but the vision is time-bound and a bit more tangible.

 Below, we’ve outlined six critical best practices for how to write a vision statement—and more importantly, what you should do with your vision statement once it’s complete.